Adilien/lithium-grading/README.md

 # lithium-grading

-A Java application which grades lithium
+A Java application which grades lithium.